NAUTICAL COMPASSES

 Barlow's plate

-PROFILE - Professor Peter Barlow (Royal Military Academy) designed in 1819 a disk-shaped device representing the metallic mass of a ship and which was placed near the compass to correct it.
+Professor Peter Barlow (Royal Military Academy) designed in 1819 a disc-shaped device representing the metallic mass of a ship and which was placed near the compass to correct it.
 It was not as good as Flinders' bar but was installed for many years in ships during the 19th C.

 BAUDUF, J. Pierre